nsafai/Oregon-Trail-Game/README.md

  This game is a classic text adventure game: Oregon Trail.

 ## How to run
-Because this is written entirely in vanilla HTML/CSS/JS, you can simply download the project and open the index.html project to run this game.
+Because this is written entirely in vanilla HTML/CSS/JS, you can simply download the project and open the `index.html` file to run this game.

 ## Credits
 This was largely inspired from [this tutorial](https://gamedevacademy.org/js13kgames-tutorial/) and this [starter project](https://github.com/soggybag/adventure-0-starter)